delaguardianick/CACM-Searcher/README.md

 		or
 		setup()
 		search("Query we want to search for")

-		- Returns the list of ALL relevant results to the query according to the IR

-	-Else if we want an interface, simply run interface()
+		- Returns the list of ALL relevant results to the query according to the IR -Else, if we want a text interface, simply run interface()
 		- This will also print the top-K documents along with the titles and authors

 - Eval.py evaluates the results of search.py